Cliques in High-Dimensional Geometric Inhomogeneous Random Graphs: Introduction

-Another crucial question is under which circumstances the underlying geometry of our model remains detectable by means of statistical testing, and when (i.e. for which values of $d$) our model converges in total variation distance to its non-geometric counterpart.
-A large body of work has already been devoted to this question for RGGs on the sphere~\cite{Devroye_Gyoergy_Lugosi_Udina_2011, Bubeck_Ding_Eldan_Racz_2015, Brennan_Bresler_Nagaraj_2020, Liu_Racz_2021, Liu_Mohanty_Schramm_Yang_2021} and recently also for random intersection graphs~\cite{Brennan_Bresler_Nagaraj_2020}.
-While the question when these models lose their geometry in the dense case is already largely answered, it remains open for the sparse case (where the marginal connection probability is proportional to $1/n$) and progress has only been made recently~\cite{Brennan_Bresler_Nagaraj_2020, Liu_Mohanty_Schramm_Yang_2021}.
-It would be interesting to tightly characterize when our model loses its geometry both for the case of constant and for the case of inhomogeneous weights.
-Our bounds show that the number of triangles in our model for the sparse case (constant weights) is in expectation already the same as in a Erdős-Rényi graph if $d = \omega(\log^{3/2}(n))$, while on the sphere this only happens if $d = \omega(\log^3(n))$~\cite{Bubeck_Ding_Eldan_Racz_2015}.
-Accordingly, we expect that our model loses its geometry earlier than the spherical model.
+Another crucial question is under which circumstances the underlying geometry of our model remains detectable by means of statistical testing, and when (i.e., for which values of $d$) our model converges in total variation distance to its non-geometric counterpart.
+A large body of work has already been devoted to this question for SRGGs~\cite{Devroye_Gyoergy_Lugosi_Udina_2011, Bubeck_Ding_Eldan_Racz_2015, Brennan_Bresler_Nagaraj_2020, Liu_Racz_2021, Liu_Mohanty_Schramm_Yang_2021} and recently also for random intersection graphs~\cite{Brennan_Bresler_Nagaraj_2020}.
+While the question when these graphs lose their geometry in the dense case is already largely answered, it remains open for the sparse case (where the marginal connection probability is proportional to $1/n$) and progress has only been made recently~\cite{Brennan_Bresler_Nagaraj_2020, Liu_Mohanty_Schramm_Yang_2021}.
+It would be interesting to study this question for our model, both for the case of constant and for the case of inhomogeneous weights.
+Our work indicates that GIRGs and RGGs on the torus might lose their geometry earlier than SRGGs as the number of triangles is in expectation already the same as in an Erdős-Rényi graph if $d = \omega(\log^{3/2}(n))$, while for SRGGs this only happens if $d = \omega(\log^3(n))$~\cite{Bubeck_Ding_Eldan_Racz_2015}.

+Furthermore, it remains to investigate dense RGGs on the torus in this regard, where the marginal connection probability of any pair of vertices is constant and does not decrease with $n$.
+For dense SRGGs, an analysis of the high-dimensional case has shown that the underlying geometry remains detectable as long as $d = o(n^3)$ while for sparse SRGGs it is conjectured that the respective threshold is only at $d = \log(n)^3$.
+In the dense case, this is accomplished by counting so-called \emph{signed triangles}~\cite{Bubeck_Ding_Eldan_Racz_2015}.
+Although for the sparse case, signed triangles have no advantage over ordinary triangles, they are much more powerful in the dense case and might prove useful for analyzing dense RGGs on the torus as well.
+Additionally, as GIRGs contain both very sparse and very dense parts, it is an interesing question whether inhomogeneous weights actually result in different testing thresholds somewhere between that of the dense and the sparse case.